 Winner: Series 4

 The Apple Watch was already a great swim-proof fitness tracker, but Apple doubled down on the watch's health potential with the Series 4.
-The new version has an electrical heart-rate sensor, which, combined with an FDA-cleared ECG app, is capable of diagnosing atrial fibrillation.
+This smartwatch has an electrical heart-rate sensor, which, combined with an FDA-cleared ECG app, is capable of diagnosing atrial fibrillation.
 We compared the results to a full, 12-lead EKG in a hospital, and found them to be accurate (see how to use the Apple Watch ECG app for more on this).

 The Series 4 also has a next-generation accelerometer and gyroscope, which can detect motion and impact if you turn on the watch's new Fall Detection feature.
 If you remain motionless for a minute after falling, your watch will dial emergency services for you.
 This could be huge, especially for elderly watch wearers.